LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-06-01-How-effective-is-the-change-in-the-configuration-of-the-G1GC?.markdown

 if generate Object over that value (<b>max heap / 2048</b>) in the Heap memory, <br> Objects are stored in the partitioned Region area. <br>

+Of course, Big Object (over than 50% of the region size) is stored <br>
+in the Humongous area, But it is very slow.<br>

 I will introduce my case. <br>

 My Application is handling encoded image data by base64 <br>